jupyterhub/binderhub/CONTRIBUTING.md

 ```bash
 sudo apt install python3 python3-pip npm curl
 ```
-You will need docker installed from https://docs.docker.com/install/ to run jupyterjub.
+You will need docker installed from https://docs.docker.com/install/ to run JupyterHub.
 If you a on linux, you may additionally need to install socat for port forwarding:

 ```bash